rhman-ibrahim/rhman-ibrahim/README.md

 #### Anchor

-Tech: React, Vike, TailwindCSSAnchor transforms traditional Business Model Canvas (BMC) into an interactive, multilingual landing page.
+Tech: React and Vike transforms traditional Business Model Canvas (BMC) into an interactive, multilingual landing page.
 It translates each BMC section into dynamic React components, offering a fully responsive and engaging experience.

 ### Identity API